ZeyuFu/gmphd-py/README.txt

 LICENCE
 =======

-(c) 2012 Dan Stowell and Queen Mary University of London.
+(c) 2016 Tommaso Fabbri and Department of Information Engineering  - Automation &  .
 All rights reserved.

     gmphd is free software: you can redistribute it and/or modify